sabinbaniya/wt-2019/WT_LAB_05/readme.md

-This is the theory for Strings & DOM manipulation in javascript for the lab session that took place on 2021/03/18.
+This is the theory for Strings, Arrays & DOM manipulation in javascript for the lab session that took place on 2021/03/18.

 Strings in javascript:
 Strings in javascript are just like string in any other programming language such as c or c++.